 Fifteen minutes of exercise a day can help prevent heart disease.
 This can be as simple as taking a walk, riding a bike, swimming, or even some strength training or stretching while you are watching TV.

 Women Veterans belong at VA.
-That's why every VA has a Women Veteran Program Manager (WVPM) who can help you connect with resources and steer you to the services you need.
+That's why every VA has a Women Veterans Program Manager (WVPM) who can help you connect with resources and steer you to the services you need.

 2022